PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/4-how-tos/6-multiple-billing-period/README.md

 ---
-title: Multiple billing period
+title: Multiple billing periods
 ---

-# Multiple billing period
+# Multiple billing periods

-You may want to provide different billing period to your customer, in order to offer a discount for yearly basis subscription.
+You may want to provide different billing periods to your customers, for example, to offer a discount for a yearly basis subscription to increase your customer commitment.

 :::warning Attention
-If you want to offer multiple billing period you must [handle the plan selection by yourself](../4-handle-plan-selection/README.md) as this configuration is not handled by our plan selection screen.
+If you want to offer multiple billing periods you must [handle the plan selection by yourself](../4-handle-plan-selection/README.md) as this configuration is not handled by our plan selection screen.
 :::

 ## Add radio button to choose the billing period

 ### 1. Add Puik to your UI.

-In order to follow the PrestaShop design guideline, you should import [Puik](https://www.npmjs.com/package/@prestashopcorp/puik) to your module.
+To follow the PrestaShop design guideline, you should import [Puik](https://www.npmjs.com/package/@prestashopcorp/puik) to your module.

 :::tip Note
-In this guide we will use the CSS version of the library, but you're allowed to use the Vue version.
+In this guide, we will use the CSS version of the library, but you're allowed to use the Vue version.
 :::

 Import the CSS in `views/templates/admin/configure.tpl`